zalando/zalando.github.io/_docs/resources/licensing.md

 ## Unlicensed code

-Code which does not include a license or have no clear ownership cannot be used at Zalando.
+Code that does not include a license or has no clear ownership cannot be used at Zalando.

-As per standard copyright law, any code which is not explicitly licensed, is the property of the author and cannot be used without permission.
+As per standard copyright law, any code that is not explicitly licensed, is the property of the author and cannot be used without permission.

-However if you wish to use a library which have no license, first of all check with the author to see if the license is simple not distributed with the source code.
+However if you wish to use a library that has no license, first of all check with the author to see if the license is simple not distributed with the source code.
 If the project author has not included a license open a pull request and suggest a license such as MIT.

 ## Elastic license